shubhoc47/SecuredEBusinessSystem/README.md

-You're right, I have a good overview of the components and structure we've discussed for your "Secured e-Business System."
-Based on that, I will generate a more precise README.md file.

-I will make some assumptions (like the project name and specific plain text passwords for the sample users – you must ensure the corresponding hashes are in your data.sql).
-Please review and adjust these assumptions if they don't match your final setup.

 # Secured e-Business System (Jakarta EE)

 This project is a 3-tier enterprise application developed for an online devices sales company, built using Jakarta EE technologies.
 It features secure user registration with email verification, user login/logout, password recovery, product inventory management (laptops and smartphones), customer record keeping, and order processing with stock management.